Tuesday, December 31, 2019

 Another year is done!

-I thought it might be nice to wave bye-bye to 2019 with a selection of previously featured games that you guys may have missed.
-So before welcoming in the new year, here's a bloated list of games which I personally think are true Christmas Crackers - and for a variety of different reasons.
+I thought it might be nice to leave 2019 with a selection of previously featured games that you may have missed.
+So before welcoming in the new year, here's a bloated list of games which I think are true Christmas Crackers - and for a variety of different reasons.
 So, should be played by all ST Nutters!! :-)

 We begin by taking gaming seriously.
 Yep, let's tax the old brain cells with four amazing games: